Cuban American National Foundation

-The Cuban American National Foundation is a foundation with the aim of assisting members of the Cuban community in Miami, Florida.
+The Cuban American National Foundation is a foundation with the aim of assisting members of the Cuban community in Miami, Florida and opposing the current government in Cuba.

 Background and founding

 The Cuban National American Foundation was founded in 1981 following the election of Ronald Reagan, when U.S. Republicans sought a lobbying organization made up of anti-Castro Cuban-Americans.
 The organization was molded after the pro-Israel organization AIPAC and enjoyed significant backing from the Reagan administration.
 In its early days, CANF also received "sizeable contributions" from board members who were "leaders of Miami's financial and import-export sector," running companies invested in Latin America and stood to gain from Reagan's policies that protected investment overseas.
 The first president of the organization was Jorge Mas Canosa, president of a construction company, and the first executive director was Frank Calzon, who had directed a Washington-based lobbying group.
 The organization had claimed to be non-partisan, but in practice its policy proposal were aligned with that of the Reagan government, including, for instance, its support for Radio Martí, an American state-run radio and television international broadcaster.
 CANF's support proved important in overcoming obstacles and passing the bill.
 Following this important early success, CANF also lobbied for other US foreign policy projects, including the invasion of Grenada and funding the anti-government rebels during the Angolan Civil War.
 It supported the Caribbean Basin Initiative of 1984.